ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

           - vars_plugin_staging
     '''

 At times a value provided by a vars plugin will contain unsafe values.
 The utility function `wrap_var` provided by `ansible.utils.unsafe_proxy` should be used to ensure that Ansible handles the variable and value correctly.
-The use cases for unsafe data is covered in :ref:`playbooks_advanced_syntax.unsafe_strings`
+The use cases for unsafe data is covered in `unsafe strings section of the playbook guide <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_advanced_syntax.html#unsafe-or-raw-strings>`_.

 .. code-block:: python

     from ansible.plugins.vars import BaseVarsPlugin
-    import ansible.utils.unsafe_proxy
+    from ansible.utils.unsafe_proxy import wrap_var

     class VarsPlugin(BaseVarsPlugin):
         def get_vars(self, loader, path, entities):
             return dict(
-                something_unsafe=ansible.utils.unsafe_proxy.wrap_var("{{ SOMETHING_UNSAFE }}")
+                something_unsafe=wrap_var("{{ SOMETHING_UNSAFE }}")
             )

 For example vars plugins, see the source code for the `vars plugins included with Ansible Core